 The Asbury 6 is a combination of six diverse market metrics that we use as a lie detector test for the market — to help identify real, sustainable market advances or declines from computer-driven traps for investors.
 It is updated daily in our Research Center.
 We created the Asbury 6 primarily because algorithmic trading now accounts for about 80% of the daily volume in the US stock market.
 Many of these computer-generated trading programs are designed to prey on human investors by causing quick, sharp moves in financial asset prices that provoke people to make emotionally driven, ill-timed trading decisions to enter or exit the market at the worst possible times and places.
 The Asbury 6 is designed to look past the day-to-day noise of the market to determine its real “under-the-hood” condition.

 This model identifies which specific areas of the US financial landscape are the best performers.
-It pinpoints which parts of the US market, in 8 different categories including stocks vs. bonds, large cap vs. small cap, growth vs. value, US vs. emerging markets, and government vs. corporate bonds, are outperforming or underperforming from both a tactical and strategic standpoint.
+It pinpoints which parts of the US market, in 9 different categories including stocks vs. bonds, large cap vs. small cap, growth vs. value, US vs. emerging markets, and government vs. corporate bonds, are outperforming or underperforming from a Trading (weekly), Tactical (monthly), and Strategic (quarterly) standpoint.

 This model helps investors, who wish to diversify a portion of their stock market exposure away from the US, make sound, data-driven decisions.
 It identifies which of 24 different global equity markets, which collectively represent the entire world, are outperforming the S&P 500, in 3 different time frames.